mevansam/terraform/website/source/docs/providers/cf/r/route.html.markdown

 - `domain` - (Required, String) The ID of the domain to map the host name to.
 If not provided the default application domain will be used.
 - `space` - (Required, String) The ID of the space to create the route in.
 - `hostname` - (Required, Optional) The application's host name.
 This is required for shared domains.

+The following argument applies only to TCP routes.

-- `application` - (Optional, String) The ID of the application to map this route to.
+- `port` - (Optional) The port to associate with the route for a TCP route.

 The following argument applies only to HTTP routes.

-- `port` - (Optional) The port to associate with the route for a TCP route.

-The following argument applies only to TCP routes.

 - `path` - (Optional) A path for a HTTP route.

+The following maps the route to an application.

+- `target` - (Optional) A route mapping that will map this route to an application

+  - `app` - (Required, String) The ID of the [application](/docs/providers/cf/r/app.html) to map this route to.
+  - `port` - (Optional, int) A port that the application will be listening on.
+If this argument is not provided then the route will be associated with the application's default port.

 ## Attributes Reference